ErikFontanel/portfolio/content/hbo/hbo.md

 # It's not TV, it's HBO.

-In collaboration with with digital agency Tam Tam (now called Dept) we provided HBO with a new online identity and strategy.
-In the rapidly changing world of television, it’s important for a top player like HBO to stand out, especially online.
-The result is a lean and clear website where the images embody HBO’s identity and what they have to offer.,
+In collaboration with with digital agency Tam Tam (now known as [Dept](https://www.deptagency.com/)) we provided HBO with a new website and strategy.
+In the rapidly changing world of on-demand television, it’s important for a top player like HBO to stand out.

+Role: UX Design
+Team: Wesley Masius

 ---